Operational Issues 1a) An understanding of the constraints and benefits of different technology.

 - Class-blogs funtion allows tutors to administer student sites.

-Considerations for using Edublogs.
+Considerations of using Edublogs.

 - Staff can not add feedback or grades within Edublog sites.

-Benefits of using PebblePad are:
+Benefits of using PebblePad:

 - Intuitive interface allows students to easily create portfolios and blogs and share access with externals, students, to the web or for assessment.